awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/logging-aws-marketplace-api-calls-with-aws-cloudtrail.md

-# Logging AWS Marketplace API Calls with AWS CloudTrail<a name="logging-aws-marketplace-api-calls-with-aws-cloudtrail"></a>
+# Logging AWS Marketplace API calls with AWS CloudTrail<a name="logging-aws-marketplace-api-calls-with-aws-cloudtrail"></a>

  The AWS Marketplace SaaS subscription service enables you to create software as a service \(SaaS\) products that are billed based on usage in one of four categories: users, data, bandwidth, or hosts\.
 You send billing information to AWS Marketplace using the [AWS Marketplace Metering Service](https://docs.aws.amazon.com/marketplacemetering/latest/APIReference/Welcome.html) API\.
 You must send billing information hourly to bill the customer\.
 Using CloudTrail, you can monitor activity to ensure that your billing information is being sent to AWS Marketplace\.